Set up e-Banking

 Override common directory

-If you don't want to use the same directory for e-Payment files and e-Reconcile statements, select this checkbox.
+To use a different directory for e-Payment files and e-Reconcile statements, select this checkbox.

 Statement Reconciliation Service

-This is the directory where the statement files from your banking software save to, before you import into e-Reconcile.
+The directory where the statement files from your banking software save to.
+This happens before you import into e-Reconcile.

 C:\ automatically appears.
 To amend this, enter the path to the data or click Browse to locate the directory.

-You can also enter the file extension your banking software saves the statement files as, for example, TXT.
-This ensures that only files with that extension appear in the Import window.
+Enter the file extension your banking software uses when you save the statement files.
+For example, TXT.
+This means only files with this extension appear in the Import window.

 Payment file options